 FAQ (frequently asked questions):

-- Is it worth it to become an FC Barcelona socio?
+1. Is it worth it to become an FC Barcelona socio?

 I think it is.
 Apart from being a club member and having a real influence on FC Barcelona politics, you will get discounts for tickets and the ability to buy them in a pre-sale for the most anticipated games like El Clásico.
-After a few years more you’ll have the ability to vote in the referendums (if you get elected as a socio compromisario).
+After a few years more you’ll have the ability to vote in the referendums and you can get elected as a socio compromisario).

-Members have also Barça TV + for free in addition to some local discounts like in Catalan theme park Port Aventura.
+Members have also Barça TV + for free in addition to some local discounts like in the Catalan theme park Port Aventura.

 2. How much does being a member cost and what are the required documents?

 Currently, in 2023, the socio membership fee costs 208 EUR per year, paid in full in December or January of every year.
 Regarding the documents, as I mentioned above, you only really need your ID and a bank account number so that the Club can charge you automatically.
 It works like every other subscription service in the world.
 If there’s a payment error don’t worry, you can always pay the fee manually via your socio panel.